The withdrawal of the United Kingdom from the EU

 WTO tariff rate quotas

-To prepare for the withdrawal of the United Kingdom, the UK and EU have followed the appropriate WTO procedures to establish their respective quantitative commitments, which will apply as of the end of the transition period.
-Most notably the tariff rate quotas (TRQs) will require certain adjustments to reflect the withdrawal of the United Kingdom from the Union.
+To prepare for the withdrawal of the United Kingdom, the UK and EU have followed the appropriate WTO procedures to establish their respective quantitative commitments, to be applied from the end of the transition period.
+Most notably, tariff rate quotas (TRQs) will require certain adjustments to reflect the withdrawal of the United Kingdom from the Union.
 For the EU’s WTO tariff rate quotas, the EU and the UK envisage an apportionment based on historic trade flows.

-As part of the preparedness exercise for the United Kingdom's withdrawal from the European Union, Regulation (EU) 2019/216 provides a basis for the apportionment of tariff rate quotas included in the schedule of concessions and commitments of the Union annexed to the GATT 1994.
+As part of the preparedness exercise for the United Kingdom's withdrawal from the European Union, Regulation (EU) 2019/216 provides a basis for the apportionment of tariff rate quotas included in the schedule of concessions and commitments of the Union annexed to the General Agreement on Tariffs and Trade (GATT), 1994.
 The apportionment of the tariff quotas is implemented by Regulation (EU) 2019/386 (as amended by Regulation (EU) 2020/2099) and affects the validity of import licenses issued before the date of the United Kingdom's withdrawal from the European Union, as follows:

-Licences issued by the United Kingdom: Pursuant to article 2(1) of Commission implementing regulation (EU) 2019/386, rights and obligations deriving from import licences issued and import rights allocated by the license issuing authorities of the United Kingdom under the tariff rate quotas included in the WTO schedule of the Union are no longer valid in the European Union as soon as article 1(2) of Regulation (EU) 2019/216 applies.
+- Licences issued by the United Kingdom: Pursuant to article 2(1) of Commission implementing regulation (EU) 2019/386, rights and obligations deriving from import licences issued and import rights allocated by the license-issuing authorities of the United Kingdom under the tariff rate quotas included in the WTO schedule of the Union are no longer valid in the European Union as of 1st January 2021.

-Licences issued by EU countries other than the United Kingdom: Rights and obligations deriving from import licences issued and import rights allocated by the license issuing authorities of EU countries other than the United Kingdom remain valid in the Union with the exception of licences transferred to operators established in the United Kingdom, which are no longer valid as soon as article 1(2) of Regulation (EU) 2019/216 applies.
+- Licences issued by EU countries other than the United Kingdom: Rights and obligations deriving from import licences issued and import rights allocated by the license-issuing authorities of EU countries other than the United Kingdom remain valid in the Union with the exception of licences transferred to operators established in the United Kingdom, which are no longer valid as of 1st January 2021.